ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

     return;
 }
 ```
-So, now if we dig our balancer with French IP we randomly get either:
+So, now if we dig our balancer with the French IP we randomly get either:
 ```
 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 20 IN CNAME frtwo.myanswers.com.